Warm-up properly and reduce the risk of sports injury

 4. Dynamic stretching

-Finally, a correct warm up should finish with a series of dynamic stretches.
+Finally, a correct warm-up should finish with a series of dynamic stretches.
 However, this form of stretching carries with it a high risk of injury if used incorrectly.
 It should really only be used under the supervision of a professional sports coach or trainer.
 Dynamic stretching is more for muscular conditioning than flexibility and is really only suited for professional, well trained, highly conditioned athletes.
 Dynamic stretching should only be used after a high level of general flexibility has been established.
 Dynamic stretching involves a controlled, soft bounce or swinging motion to force a particular body part past its usual range of movement.
 The force of the bounce or swing is gradually increased but should never become radical or uncontrolled.
-During this last part of an effective warm up it is also important to keep the dynamic stretches specific to the athlete's particular sport.
-This is the final part of the warm up and should result in the athlete reaching a physical and mental peak.
-At this point the athlete is most prepared for the rigors of their sport or activity.
+During this last part of an effective warm-up, it is also important to keep the dynamic stretches specific to the athlete's particular sport.
+This is the final part of the warm-up and should result in the athlete reaching a physical and mental peak.
+At this point, the athlete is most prepared for the rigours of their sport or activity.

 This article first appeared in: